krmerdem/Astro-Observer-Plan/README.md

 ![6](https://github.com/krmerdem/Astro-Observer-Plan/assets/115490296/fe2d0e5b-8483-4654-aff9-9af25c8c6fbe)

 In the SIMBAD section, you can filter the results according to color B-V, G-V, U-B, g-r and i-z color indices.
 In the 2MASS section, you can filter the results according to J-H, H-K, J-K color indices.
 The reason why we put color indices is that they have an important place in astronomy.
-It is most commonly used in analysis and is used in the selection of check and comparison stars for observations of double stars or multiple star systems.
+It is most commonly used in analysis and is used in the selection of check and comparison stars for observations of binary stars or multiple star systems.

 ![7](https://github.com/krmerdem/Astro-Observer-Plan/assets/115490296/b6cb49fd-e475-49fb-8065-1b5201895725)